 If at any time you are concerned about the amount of bleeding or pain you are experiencing, Marie Stopes provides a free 24-hour aftercare service staffed by registered nurses.

-There is a 2-7% chance that fragments of tissue or clot may remain in the uterus, which may cause heavy or prolonged bleeding.
-This is known as an incomplete abortion and prolonged or heavy bleeding or cramping can indicate this may be the case.
+No medical process or procedure is without risk, however, and there is a 2-7% chance that fragments of tissue or clot may remain in the uterus, which may cause heavy or prolonged bleeding.
+This is known as an incomplete abortion and prolonged or heavy bleeding, or cramping can indicate this may be the case.

 Medical abortion in clinic